-The 2024 Modified Project Variant activities would not result in impacts on wildlife that are greater than were analyzed in the 2010 FEIR because the 2024 Modified Project Variant activities result in changes in the land-use development program, rather than increases in the amount of developed area, changes in the locations of development relative to existing habitat areas, or inclusion of new activities that would result in substantial increases in impacts to wildlife.
+The 2019 Modified Project Variant activities would not result in impacts on wildlife that are greater than were analyzed in the 2010 FEIR because the 2019 Modified Project Variant activities result in changes in the land-use development program, rather than increases in the amount of developed area, changes in the locations of development relative to existing habitat areas, or inclusion of new activities that would result in substantial increases in impacts to wildlife.
 Therefore, impacts would remain less than significant, and no mitigation is required.
 Impact BI-17a: Implementation of the Project at Candlestick Point would not have a substantial adverse effect, either directly or through habitat modifications, on nesting American peregrine falcons, identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the CDFW or USFWS.
 [Criterion N.a]

-2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 7 Significance after Mitigation No Impact No Impact
+2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 6 Significance after Mitigation No Impact No Impact

 No American peregrine falcon nests are present at CP.
-Thus, the 2024 Modified Project Variant would not result in impacts on nesting peregrine falcons, and no mitigation is required.
+Thus, the 2019 Modified Project Variant would not result in impacts on nesting peregrine falcons, and no mitigation is required.

-Impact BI-18a: Implementation of the Project at Candlestick Point would not have a substantial adverse effect, either directly or through habitat modifications, on aquatic species identified as a candidate, sensitive, or special-status in local or regional plans, policies, or regulations, or by the CDFW or USFWS, or have a substantial adverse effect on designated EFH, a sensitive natural community identified in local or regional plans, policies, and regulations or by the NMFS.
+Impact BI-18a: Implementation of the Project at Candlestick Point would not have a substantial adverse effect, either directly or through habitat modifications, on aquatic species identified as a candidate, sensitive, or special-status in local or regional plans, policies, or regulations, or by the CDFG or USFWS, or have a substantial adverse effect on designated EFH, a sensitive natural community identified in local or regional plans, policies, and regulations or by the NMFS.
 [Criteria N.a and N.b]

-2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 7 Significance after Mitigation No Impact No Impact
+2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 6 Significance after Mitigation No Impact No Impact

-The 2024 Modified Project Variant, which is contained within the previously analyzed Project footprint, does not include any new in-water components and would not generate increases in turbidity or other impacts that could adversely affect aquatic species identified as a candidate, sensitive, or special-status species, or designated EFH.
-No new activities are proposed by the 2024 Modified Project Variant that would impact sensitive aquatic species.
+As discussed in the 2010 FEIR, operational activities at CP do not contain an in-water operational component and would not generate increases in turbidity or other impacts that could adversely affect species identified as a candidate, sensitive, or special-status species, or designated EFH.
+Rather, the shoreline improvements at CP would reduce erosion relative to existing conditions, thus reducing the potential for any re-suspension of sediments.
+No new activities that would result in impacts on sensitive aquatic species are proposed by the 2019 Modified Project Variant.
 Therefore, no such impacts will occur at CP, and no mitigation is required.